flupppi/skeleton-wave/README.md

 		- Calculate the Quaterion Rotation between bones
 		- Check if both values are bigger than the threshold value
 		- return true of false
+	- [ ] Game Loop for iterating poses and checking if they are valid

 ## Bugs